 Getting here and around

 Travelling around Sumatra is sometimes difficult.
 The island is huge, the roads are bad and busy with lorries and motorbikes.
 Public transport is limited and an adventure in itself.
 Get prepared for endless hours in packed busses with drivers driving like crazy.
-Flying is the most convenient way to cover large distances on Sumatra.
+Flying is the most convenient way to cover long distances on Sumatra.

 There are varying options to get around Sumatra, including private drivers, tourist busses (shared cars) and local busses.
 Becaks (tuktuks) are mainly used to get around cities and villages.
 You should definitely get a ride on these transports to get a taste of real Sumatran culture, but make sure to bargain for the price.